BohaoZhao777/STA302/analysis_summary.md

 - Model assumption testing
 - High-quality diagnostic plots
 - Statistical significance testing
+- **Total Model Terms: 11 (10 predictors + 1 interaction term)**

 ## Note
 The original request included `Wood_Deck_SF` as a predictor, but this variable is not available in the current dataset.
-The analysis uses the 10 available predictors instead.
+The analysis uses the 10 available predictors plus 1 interaction term (11 total model terms).